Mental status examination: Application

 The mental status examination is a core skill of qualified (mental) health personnel.
 It is a key part of the initial psychiatric assessment in an outpatient or psychiatric hospital setting.

 It is a systematic collection of data based on observation of the patient's behavior while the patient is in the clinician's view during the interview.
 The purpose is to obtain evidence of symptoms and signs of mental disorders, including danger to self and others, that are present at the time of the interview.
 Further, information on the patient's insight, judgment, and capacity for abstract reasoning is used to inform decisions about treatment strategy and the choice of an appropriate treatment setting.

 It is carried out in the manner of an informal enquiry, using a combination of open and closed questions, supplemented by structured tests to assess cognition.
 The MSE can also be considered part of the comprehensive physical examination performed by physicians and nurses although it may be performed in a cursory and abbreviated way in non-mental-health settings.
 Information is usually recorded as free-form text using the standard headings, but brief MSE checklists are available for use in emergency situations, for example, by paramedics or emergency department staff.

 The information obtained in the MSE is used, together with the biographical and social information of the psychiatric history, to generate a diagnosis, a psychiatric formulation and a treatment plan.

 Domains

+The mnemonic ASEPTIC can be used to remember the domains of the MSE: